-In March 2020, TOY for Inclusion partners submitted a questionnaire to local policymakers to sound out their opinion about the project and its impact in their municipalities.
+In March 2020, TOY for Inclusion partners submitted a questionnaire to local policymakers to share their opinion about the project and its impact in their municipalities.

-Here some insights into what we learned from them:
+Here are some insights into what we learned from them:

 - TOY for Inclusion Play Hubs are considered safe spaces that promote social inclusion.